Recensus/developer-docs/posts/doc-2012-12-20-php-sdk.md

 2) Choose the type of widget you'd like displayed on the page (widget, button)

-3) Create a <div> as described bellow and use the PHPSDK to fill it's "data-settings" property.
+3) Create a &lt;div$gt; as described bellow and use the PHPSDK to fill it's "data-settings" property.

 ### Example - Rendering The Review Widget